Collis Potter Huntington: Education and early career

 Collis Potter Huntington was born in Harwinton, Connecticut, on October 22, 1821.
 His family farmed and he grew up helping.
 In his early teens, he did farm chores and odd jobs for neighbors, saving his earnings.
 At age 16, he began traveling as a peddler.
-About this time, he visited rural Newport News Point in Warwick County, Virginia in his travels as a salesman.
+About this time, he visited rural Newport News in Warwick County, Virginia, in his travels as a salesman.
 He never forgot what he thought was the untapped potential of the area, where the James River emptied into the large harbor of Hampton Roads.
 In 1842 he and his brother Solon Huntington, of Oneonta, New York, established a successful business in Oneonta, selling general merchandise there until about 1848.

 When Huntington saw opportunity in America's West, he set out for California.
-He set up as a merchant in Sacramento at the start of the California Gold Rush.
+He set up as a merchant in Sacramento at the start of the California gold rush.
 Huntington succeeded in his California business.
 He teamed up with Mark Hopkins selling miners' supplies and other hardware.

 Building the first U.S. transcontinental railroad

 In the late 1850s, Huntington and Hopkins joined forces with two other successful businessmen, Leland Stanford and Charles Crocker, to pursue the idea of creating a rail line that would connect America's east and west.
-In 1861, these four businessmen (sometimes referred to as The Big Four) pooled their resources and business acumen, and formed the Central Pacific Railroad company to create the western link of America's First transcontinental railroad.
+In 1861, these four businessmen (sometimes referred to as "The Big Four") pooled their resources and business acumen, and formed the Central Pacific Railroad company to create the western link of America's First transcontinental railroad.
 Of the four, Huntington had a reputation for being the most ruthless in pursuing the railroad's business; he ousted his partner, Stanford.

-Huntington negotiated in Washington, DC, with Grenville Dodge, who was supervising railroad construction from the East, over where the railroads should meet.
+Huntington negotiated in Washington, D.C., with Grenville Dodge, who was supervising railroad construction from the East, over where the railroads should meet.
 They completed their agreement in April 1869, deciding to meet at Promontory Summit, Utah.
 On May 10, 1869, at Promontory, the tracks of the Central Pacific Railroad joined with the tracks of the Union Pacific Railroad, and America had a transcontinental railroad.
 The joining was celebrated by the driving of the golden spike, provided for the occasion as a gift to the CPRR by San Francisco banker and merchant David Hewes.